johnste/finicky/README.md

 ## Documentation

-Finicky has extensive support for matching, rewriting and starting browser.
+Finicky has extensive support for matching, rewriting and starting browsers or other application that handle urls.
 See the wiki for the [full configuration documentation](https://github.com/johnste/finicky/wiki/Configuration) explaining all available, APIs and options as well as detail information on how to match on urls.

 ## Configuration ideas